-explain how the exposure occurred and what part of the body was affected.
+Explain how the exposure occurred and what part of the body was affected.
 Include specific location of injury on body, type and amount of fluid, depth of injury if percutaneous, volume of fluid if skin or mucous membrane, and condition of injured skin (chapped, abraded, intact)

-Part III Post-Exposure and Folio ow-Up Examination
+Part III Post-Exposure and Follow-Up Examinat ion

-I,defined by OSHA.
-A copy of the In , was involved in an exposure incident as cident Report is attached.
+I,, was involved in defined by OSHA.
+A copy of the Incident Report is a an exposure incident as attached.

-Please place your initials in spac understanding. es provided below to acknowledge your
+Please place your initials in spaces provided bel understanding. ow to acknowledge your

-ose of post-exposure is to assure my full have been exposed to or been infected with an its incident.

-· nsibility to seek emergency medical attention ect to implement the following process below
+I understand that the purpose of post-exposunderstanding of whether or not I have been exposinfectious disease as a result of this incident.

+I understand it is my responsibility to seek e according to CDC guidelines.
+I elect to implement treatment:

-☐ My own personal physician ,
+☐ My own personal physician,

-Name - Address - Phone I Number
+Name - Address - Phone Number

-Emergency Department:

-Nam ne of Facility
+☐ Emergency Department: Name of Facility

-Other (Specify):
+☐ Other (Specify):

-☐ I, of my own free will and vere evaluation (must be signed olition, have elected not to have a medical by a witness)
+☐ I, of my own free will and volition, have elect evaluation (must be signed by a witness)

 Name (print)

 Signature Date

-Street Address with City, State, an nd Zip Code
+Street Address with City, State, and Zip Code

 Witness Name (print)

 Witness Signature Date